Flatbed Scanner vs Photography

 For Flatbed Scanning, at 600 DPI most prints can be reproduced up to three times the original size.
 The image print size will match the actual size of the painting because of how close the painting is to the camera heads.

 For photography, it depends on the quality of the equipment.
 DLSR Camera won’t match the print size due to the distance between the subject and camera.
-Prints can be reproduced typically up to 2 times the original size.
+Prints can only be reproduced at original size or smaller.

 6. Production Time

-For Flatbed scanning, given the uniform lighting and weekly calibration needed, production times are rather quick.
-A simple well-kept piece can take 20 minutes from scan to DVD or Cloud Services.
+For Flatbed scanning, production times are rather quick, given the uniform lighting and weekly calibration needed.
+A simple well-kept piece can take up to 30 minutes from scanning to DVD or Cloud Services.

 For photography, the process can take longer due to set up time needed to make sure the lightning is uniform and properly white balanced.